pancsta/asyncmachine-go/README.md

 ## Status

-Under heavy development, status depends on each package.
+Under development, status depends on each package.
 The bottom layers seem prod grade, the top ones are alpha or testing.

 ## Development